UNIFI-RESILIENCE/HotelProject/README.md

 - Ensure you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed on your system.
 - Clone the repository and navigate to the project directory.
+- mvn and java 17 configured
+- Eclipse IDe for java developers 2024

 ## Setting Up Environment Variables